SMILEY4/SimpleApplication/wiki/SimpleUIElements.md

 ### SuiSplitPane

-A element that can display multiple other views inside of it.
+An element that can display multiple other views inside of it.
 The user can control the size of the view via dividers.

 **Properties:**